unhcr-americas/ageingonthemove/README.md

  4. The last step is to produce depending on the context, only a short __microsite__ or a short microsite plus a more in-depth report.
 For in-depth report, UNHCR Analyst can use the paginated template from [unhcRstyle package](https://unhcr-web.github.io/unhcRstyle/docs/)

-## A re-usable microsite template
+## Why a re-usable microsite template?

 This repository can be used as a template to __generate microsite__.
-It uses a customized version of the [distill package](https://rstudio.github.io/distill/website.html).
-The advantage of this approach is to develop quickly a microsite without coding any html/css/javascript as the content will be only a [mark-down document](https://www.markdownguide.org/cheat-sheet/).
-In addition, because it based on R, it becomes very easy to include charts, graphs and other data visualizations.

 The aim is to reproduce the look-and-feel from other UNHCR microsite like:

  * [Desperate journeys](https://www.unhcr.org/desperatejourneys/)
  * [Families on the run](https://familiesontherun.org/)